 This month’s sculpture from Hadrian’s Villa is a marble head of Antinous, one of the ten marble images of Antinous found there.

-Gessius’ inclusion of his own name on the reverse of the coin shows how the provincial elite members sought to identity themselves and their cities with the imperial cult.
+Gessius’ inclusion of his name on the coin’s reverse shows how the provincial elite members sought to identify themselves and their cities with the imperial cult.

 - Theoi Greek Mythology – Iakkhos

 - British Museum collection online Coin of Antinous

 - Fox, Tatiana Eileen.
 The Cult of Antinous and the Response of the Greek East to Hadrian’s Creation of a God.
 The faculty of The College of Arts and Sciences

 - T. Opper, Hadrian: Empire and Conflict, The Antinous Cult, p.
 188-190.